weaveworks/weave/weavedns/README.md

 address, weaveDNS publishes its port 53 to the Docker bridge device, which is assumed to be `docker0`.

-Some configurations will use a different Docker bridge device.
+Some configurations may use a different Docker bridge device.
 To supply a different bridge device, use the environment variable `DOCKER_BRIDGE`, e.g.,